COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Breathing Exercises: Using a Manual Incentive Spirometer
+Home > Be Healthy > Health Library > Breathing Exercises: Using a Manual Incentive Spirometer

 Breathing can be hard after you've had surgery, when you have a lung disease like COPD, or if you're on bed rest.
 You may find that you can only take small, shallow breaths.
 Breathing this way makes it harder to get air into your lungs and can cause fluid and mucus to build up in your lungs.
 This could cause a serious lung infection like pneumonia.